-The facilities $GBAC\ STAR^{TM}\ Program$ shall include documented information required by this document, including but not limited to policies, plans, procedures, protocols, and records; and any other documented information determined by the organization as being necessary for the effectiveness of the $GBAC\ STAR^{TM}\ Program$ .
+The facility's GBAC STAR Facility Accreditation Program shall include documented information required to achieve GBAC STAR Accreditation, including but not limited to policies, plans, procedures, protocols, and records; and any other documented information determined by the organization as being necessary for the effectiveness of the GBAC STAR Facility Accreditation Program.

-Documented information required by the GBAC $STAR^{TM}$ Program and by this document shall be controlled to ensure:
+Documented information required by the GBAC STAR Facility Accreditation Program and by this document shall be controlled to ensure:

-- it is available and suitable for use, where and when it is needed; - it is adequately protected (e.g. from loss of confidentiality, improper use, or loss of integrity); - it reflects the most current policies, plans, procedures, protocols, records, and other information associated with the GBAC STARTM Program.
+- it is available and suitable for use, where and when it is needed. - it is adequately protected (e.g., from loss of confidentiality, improper use, or loss of integrity); - it reflects the most current policies, plans, procedures, protocols, records, and other information associated with the GBAC STAR Facility Accreditation Program.

-The facility should establish a document control program that will demonstrate its cleaning, disinfection, and infectious disease prevention program supports the requirements of the GBAC STARTM Program.
+The facility should establish a document control program that will demonstrate its cleaning, disinfection, and infectious disease prevention program supports the requirements of the GBAC STAR Facility Accreditation Program.
 Documents should be identified and controlled based upon the nature of the work and need for record keeping.